osmlab/atlas-checks/docs/checks/malformedRoundaboutCheck.md

 This finds items that are generally to0 large or complex to be considered roundabouts, roundabouts where the wrong ways/edges have been tagged as `junction=roundabout`, and [throughabouts](https://wiki.openstreetmap.org/wiki/Throughabout) that have been tagged as roundabouts.

+Next we  ensure that the roundabout has a minimum number of OSM nodes used to create the roundabout, so long as it is a closed way.
+Finally, we check the angles between the nodes for any sharp angles, that would suggest that the roundabout was poorly mapped and needs adjustment.

 To learn more about the code, please look at the comments in the source code for the check.
 [MalformedRoundaboutCheck.java](../../src/main/java/org/openstreetmap/atlas/checks/validation/linear/edges/MalformedRoundaboutCheck.java)